colcon/colcon.readthedocs.org/reference/event-handler-arguments.rst

     Output job specific log files containing all the output of invoked commands.
-    See :ref:`here <colcon_log-base_arg>` for more information about the location of these log file.
+    See :ref:`here <colcon_log-base_arg>` for more information about the location of these log files.

   * ``log_command`` [``colcon-colcon``]: